DeliceLydia/bookstore-cms/README.md

 ## Acknowledgments

-Credits goes to [Facebook Developers](https://github.com/facebook/create-react-app) for designing Create-React-App that makes our life easier.
+Credits goes to [Facebook Developers](https://github.com/facebook/create-react-app) for designing Create-React-App that helps along the way.

 ## Show your support